 While practicing technique and learning about musical concepts are very important for classical guitarists, it’s also essential to put them into practice through learning actual music, and that’s what makes it fun!

-From short etudes, duets (excellent if you have an instructor or a friend to accompany), and lengthier pieces that are appropriate for beginners, you will always have some music that you can apply the skills that you’re learning.
+From short etudes, duets (excellent if you have an instructor or a friend to accompany), and lengthier pieces that are appropriate for beginners, you will always have some music that you can apply the skills to that you’re learning.

 Learning music is also a skill in itself, and it will also teach you how to build a repertoire or a collection of musical pieces that you’ve practiced and perhaps committed to memory.